-Due to all these varification steps, the signed certificates are not free.
-You have to pay a yearly fee to get a signed certificate from CA. To avoid this, self signed certificate can be utilized.
+Due to all these verification steps, the signed certificates are not free.
+You have to pay a yearly fee to get a signed certificate from CA. To avoid this, self signed certificate can be utilised.
 Self signed certificates are exactly similar to signed one in terms of security.
-The only difference is that user will see a warning in most mordern browsers if the site they are visiting is signed using self-signed certificate.
+The only difference is that user will see a warning in most modern browsers if the site they are visiting is signed using self-signed certificate.
 So self signed certificate are best suited from test servers, Intranet applications or admin consoles for self hosted wordpress.

 How to create Self-signed certificates?

 First step to secure your wordpress admin panel using HTTPS is creating a self-signed certificate.
 There are number of tools you can use to generate certificates (openssl, Java keytool, Adobe Reader, Apple keychain).
 We will stick to the most common tool available on linux flavours like Ubuntu – openssl.
 Let’s get started.

 First check if openssl is available.
 Run following command and see if it gives openssl folder.

 $ which openssl /usr/bin/openssl

 If openssl is not available then install the same using apt-get:

 We have openssl installed so lets proceed with other steps.

 First generate RSA private key using openssl.
 This key is a 1024 bit RSA key which is encrypted using Triple-DES and stored in a PEM format so that it is readable as ASCII text.